jinjunliu/jinjunliu.github.io/_posts/2022-05-22-python-env-manage.md

   - venv
 ---

-This article mainly introduces how to use `conda` and `venv` to manage Python environments.
+This post mainly introduces how to use `conda` and `venv` to manage Python environments.

 ## What is a Python Environment